chris-pearce/scally/utilities/README.md

-fundamental part of the Grid layout module giving the grid items their percentage based widths e.g. `.u-one-half`. **Spacing** takes care of all the common whitespace in the UI especially because components can't handle any whitespace that exists on the *outside* of a component.
+fundamental part of the Grid layout module giving the grid items their percentage based widths e.g. `.u-one-half`. **Spacing** takes care of all the common whitespace in the UI especially because components can't handle any whitespace that exist on the *outside* of a component.

 ### An example